-The Community Palliative Doctor’s role is to diagnose and determine a treatment plan to best manage the symptoms of the illness, including pain management and prescribes the appropriate medication(s).
+The Community Palliative Doctor’s role is to diagnose and determine a Treatment Plan to best manage the symptoms of the illness or condition, including pain management and prescribes the appropriate medication(s).

 Daughterly Care’s role varies tremendously from client to client based on our client’s care needs and their family’s support:

-Low key role – when the family is providing most of the care and just needs a break they book our services for a block during the day or active night care.
+Low key role – when the family is providing most of the care, they use us as a break.
+They book our services for a block during the day or active night care.
 This ensures a proper sleep or break for the family members, so they are fresh to provide the care the following day.